21 Ridiculously Magical Things to Do in Tallinn in Winter

 Fall in love with Tallinn from above from Toompea Hill.

-My two favorites are Kohtuotsa and Piiskopi, each of which offers a slightly different angle of a wintry Tallinn cityscape.
+My two favorite viewpoints are Kohtuotsa and Piiskopi, each of which offers a slightly different angle of a wintry Tallinn cityscape.

 Wander around a calm, nearly tourist-free Old Town.